Litvaks: Genetics

 The Lithuanian Jewish population may exhibit a genetic founder effect.
 The utility of these variations has been the subject of debate.
 One variation, which is implicated in familial hypercholesterolemia, has been dated to the 14th century, corresponding to the establishment of settlements in response to the invitation extended by Gediminas in 1323, which encouraged German Jews to settle in the newly established city of Vilnius.
 A relatively high rate of early-onset dystonia in the population has also been identified as possibly stemming from the founder effect.

+Notable people

+Among notable contemporary Lithuanian Jews are: